Finding the right dog food for picky eaters is challenging, right?

 - Canned sardines in water or olive oil

 - Green tripe treats from Raw Paws Pet Food.
 Use promo code K9Savings for 15% off.

 - Bone broth, homemade or store-bought

-- Raw goat milk from Raw Feeding Miami.
-Use this link for 15% off if you’re into saving.
+- Raw goat milk from Raw Paws Pet Food.
+Use my affiliate discount code K9Savings for 15% off if you’re into saving!